 This week we're doing something a little different and going back in time.
 Janis Stoner was the first female land surveyor in the state, coming up 47 years ago.
 Stoner lives in San Francisco now, but in her short six-year tenure in Alaska, she helped make history.
 Listen now

 This week on 49 Voices, we managed to surprise our long-serving audio engineer Dave Waldron on his last day with testimonials from around the station about how beloved he is, and how much we'll miss him when he's gone.

-This week we're hearing from Leena Tarar in Anchorage.
-Tarar is an exchange student at Bartlett High School, originally from Pakistan.
-She was part of this year's Points of Light Youth Leadership Institute.
+This week we're hearing from Levi Samuel in Anchorage.
+Samuel is a lifelong Anchorage resident who attends East Anchorage High School.
+He was part of this year's Points of Light Youth Leadership Institute.

 This week we're hearing from Steve Henrikson in Juneau.
 Henrikson is originally from Washington state and has been the curator of collections for the Alaska State Museum since 1988.
 He will be part of the museum's Indigenous People's Day celebration on Monday.
 Listen now

 This week we're hearing from Linda Sampson in Noorvik.
 Sampson is an instructional aide at the village school.

 This week we're hearing from Geser Bat-Erdene in Anchorage.
 Bat-Erdene is a foreign exchange student at the University of Alaska Anchorage who will serve as commencement speaker on Sunday.
 He had previously served as UAA's student body president; a term that ended last weekend.

 This week we're hearing from Peter Atchak in Bethel.
 Atchak was the president of the Bethel volunteer Search and Rescue team for years, before retiring 6 years ago.

 This week we're hearing from Robert Fowler in Tuntutuliak.
 Fowler has lived in Alaska for seven years, having moved up from Oregon.
 He's the principal of the school in the village.